 Vice Chancellor for Undergraduate Education

-Jeanne Gunner joined the Chapman community in 2003.
-She works with academic programs and initiatives that cut across the university, including General Education, Freshman Foundations Classes (FFC), Honors Program, Academic Advising, Undergraduate Research, Academic Technology, and the Tutoring, Learning and Testing Center.
-She completed her Ph.D. in Comparative Literature at Rutgers University and has been a faculty member at UCLA and Santa Clara University.
-She is past editor of the NCTE journal College English.
-Her research focuses on writing and ideology; The Writing Program Interrupted: Making Space for Critical Discourse is a recent example.
-At Chapman she teaches FFC and writing classes.
+Nina LeNoir joined the Chapman community in 2009.
+She works with academic programs and initiatives that cut across the university, including General Education, Freshman Foundations Classes (FFC), Honors Program, Academic Advising, Undergraduate Research, Promising Futures, and the Tutoring, Learning and Testing Center.
+She completed her M.F.A. and Ph.D. in Theatre History/Criticism at The University of Texas at Austin and has been a faculty member at Bradley University and Minnesota State University, Mankato.
+She also served as Director of Instruction and Interim President at the American Academy of Dramatic Arts, Los Angeles.
+She is a professional theatre director and has directed over 50 productions at professional and educational theatres.
+She has published articles on theatre in cyberspace, audience interaction and dramaturgy.
+She was awarded the Kennedy Center American College Theatre Award for Excellence in Theatre Education.
+At Chapman she teaches FFC and theatre classes.

 Vice Chancellor for Graduate Education